Introductory computations in the cohomology of arithmetic groups: Integral cohomology of and other groups

 To extend the above cohomological techniques to $G=SL_2({\cal O}_d)$ we require a contractible CW-complex $\cal T$ in which $G$ acts cellularly with cell stabilizers $H$ for which we can compute a free $\mathbb ZH$-resolution $R^H_\ast$.
 There are two related approaches to computing such a $\cal T$, both of which are well-documented in the literature.
 One approach makes use of the fact that ${\frak h}^3$ is a metric space on which $G$ acts discontinuously by isometries, and focuses on constructing a Dirichlet fundamental domain

 where $v\in {\frak h}^3$ is some suitable choice of point, and $d(\,,\,)$ denotes the metric on ${\frak h}^3$.
 The domain $D(v)$ is defined as an intersection of half spaces $\{w\in {\frak h}^3\ :\ d(v,w)\le d(v,g\cdot v)\}$, one half space for each $g\in G$.
-However, only finitely many of the half spaces are actually needed to determine $D(v)$; using Poincar\'e's theorem (see \cite{MR0297997}) this finite intersection can be implemented on a computer and used to determine the face lattice of $D(v)$.
-The required $2$-dimensional regular CW-complex $\cal T$ arises as the orbit of a deformation retract of $D(v)$.
-For detailed accounts of the computation of $D(v)$ the reader can consult papers of Swan \cite{MR0284516}, Riley \cite{MR689477}, Mendoza \cite{MR611515}, Fl\"oge \cite{MR704107} and the more recent work of Aurel Page \cite{PageMSC,MR3356030} and Alexander Rahm \cite{RahmPhD,MR2769243}.
-Details of $\cal T$ for various groups $SL_2({\cal O}_d)$ have been computed by Rahm and stored as part of a library in \happ.
+However, only finitely many of the half spaces are actually needed to determine $D(v)$; using Poincar\'e's theorem (see \cite{MR0297997}) this finite intersection can be implemented on a computer and used to determine the face lattice of $D(v)$ with any cuspidal vertices added.
+For a detailed account of the computation of $D(v)$ the reader should consult the work of Aurel Page \cite{PageMSC,MR3356030}.
+The reader should also consult the related work of Alexander Rahm \cite{RahmPhD,MR2769243} which is based on the notion of a {\em Ford fundamental domain} and on papers of Swan \cite{MR0284516}, Riley \cite{MR689477}, Mendoza \cite{MR611515}, Fl\"oge \cite{MR704107}.
+A contractible $2$-dimensional regular CW-complex $\cal T$ arises as the orbit of a deformation retract of the Ford domain with cuspidal vertices added; details of this $2$-complex $\cal T $ for various groups $SL_2({\cal O}_d)$ have been computed by Rahm and stored as part of a library in \happ.

 A second approach to computing $\cal T$ uses Voronoi's theory of {\em perfect} quadratic forms.
 Let $S^m_{>0}$ denote the space of positive definite symmetric $m\times m$ matrices $Q$.
 Such a matrix $Q$ corresponds to an $m$-dimensional quadratic form.
 The {\em cone} $S^m_{>0}$ is contractible and $A\in GL_m(\mathbb Z)$ acts on $S^m_{>0}$ via